NAME, DOMICILE, LEMMA AND DOCTRINE

 Article 31 The Local Treasurer shall have the following duties and responsibilities:

 a.
 To have in his custody and responsibility the funds of the Center and to deposit them in the name of the Center with the identified depository bank except a petty cash fund to be approved by the Local Board.

 b.
 To be responsible for all the properties; movables and immovable of the Center and prepare a complete list of said properties.
-He must furnish copies thereof to the Provincial Committee, Regional Committee, Director General concerned and the Secretary General.
+He must furnish copies thereof to the Area Committee, District Committee, Director General concerned and the Secretary General.

 c.
 To sign with the Local President, checks to be issued against it or any withdrawals from the depository bank.

 d.
 To keep necessary Books of Accounts wherein the receipts and disbursements shall appear in detail.
 Maintain a book of inventory of the properties and assets of the Center.
 All Books of Accounts shall always be available and open for inspection by any member of the Local Board of Directors or any member of the Center upon a written request of no less than seven (7) members.

 e.
 To issue receipts in the name of the Center, for any amount collected or received by him in favor of the Center.

 f.
 To make payments of all expenses authorized by the Local Board of Directors by means of resolution duly approved and signed by the Local President.
 No Payment of whatever nature or kind shall be affected without the same having been passed an audit by the Local Auditor of the Center.
 However, expenses for transportation, stationeries, pen, ink, tape, and other office needs need not have Local Board approval but a corresponding voucher thereof should be kept.

 g.
 To render quarterly report of the financial status of the Center at the meeting of the Local Board of Directors verified true and correct by the Local Auditor of the Center.

 Article 32 The Local Auditor shall have the following duties and responsibilities: